thanhnamit/ntn-blog/content/post/2021-01-20-opentelemetry-observability-part2.markdown

 To illustrate this, we instrument Kafka queue size whenever events are published and consumed.

 - Synchronous: increments are captured immediately.
-- Adding (measurement): aggregate a sum.
+- Adding: aggregate a sum.
-- Non-monotonic: the sum can go up and down (accept both positive and negative increments).
+- Non-monotonic: the sum can go up or down.

 ```go
 // on producer side